espressif/esp-idf-sbom/README.md

 * **url**:
     Link to package download location.
 * **cpe**:
     CPE used for vulnerabilities check against NVD.
+This can be single CPE value or a list of CPEs.
 * **supplier**:
     Package supplier.
 Person or organization distributing the package.
 Should be prefixed with *Person:* or *Organization:* as described in SPDX specification.